An example of the Capillary Dynamic method of quality testing (Biodynamic Crystalisation),

-It explores the understanding, caring and development of the twelve senses in relationship to our contemporary life circumstances and their effects on our health.
-We explore the ‘threefoldness’ of the human constitution and of the surrounding world in its various manifestations.
+The course explores the understanding, caring and development of the twelve senses in relationship to our contemporary life circumstances and their effects on our health.
+We explore the ‘threefoldness’ of the human being and of the surrounding world in its various manifestations.

 The human being’s relation to the world and to the four kingdoms of nature leads us to the development and care of the four members of the human being.
 Many experiments and exercises relating to the four elements, ethers and temperaments together with artistic activities open new possibilities to look at the human being and the world.
 We arrive at new directions in medicine and therapies, biodynamic agriculture, curative eurythmy, arts and sciences through Rudolf Steiner’s insights.